-- Atmospheric fluid dynamics: an animation of six months of rainfall from NASA satellite data as part of the Global Precipitation Measurement project (Mar 2015, National Journal).
+- Atmospheric fluid dynamics: an animation of months of rainfall from NASA satellite data as part of the Global Precipitation Measurement project (Mar 2015, GSFC on YouTube).

 - Atmospheric fluid dynamics: animations of water in the Earth's atmosphere, clearing showing various dynamical features of the flow, such as mid-latitude cyclones (Dec 2014, University of Wisconsin).

 - Atmospheric fluid dynamics: a nice time-lapse video of waves in the atmosphere, as visualised through low level clouds (YouTube).